pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 pyOpenSci may continue to update its criteria for technical scope review as more packages with varying structural approaches are reviewed.
-Your package **may not be in technical scope** for us to review at this time if fits any of the out-of-technical-scope criteria listed below.
+Your package **may not be in technical scope** for us to review at this time if it fulfills any of the out-of-technical-scope criteria listed below.

 Your package is in technical scope if it is:
 * Pure Python or Python with built extensions